Progy1992/dataism-task/frontend/README.md

 docker run -d -p 3001:3000 frontend
 ```

-Your Flask app will be accessible at `http://localhost:8000`.
+Your React app will be accessible at `http://localhost:3001`.